hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 when handling requests from anonymous clients, this document recommends that validating resolvers change their behavior with respect to large iteration values.
-Specifically, validating resolver operators and validating resolver software vendors are encouraged to continue evaluating NSEC3 iteration count deployments and lower their default acceptable limits over time.
-Similarly, because treating a high iterations count as insecure leaves zones subject to attack, validating resolver operators and validating resolver software vendors are further encouraged to lower their default and acceptable limit for returning SERVFAIL when processing NSEC3 parameters containing large iteration count values.
+Specifically, validating resolver operators and validating resolver software implementers are encouraged to continue evaluating NSEC3 iteration count deployments and lower their default acceptable limits over time.
+Similarly, because treating a high iterations count as insecure leaves zones subject to attack, validating resolver operators and validating resolver software implementers are further encouraged to lower their default and acceptable limit for returning SERVFAIL when processing NSEC3 parameters containing large iteration count values.
 See
 {{deploymentmeasurements}} for measurements taken near the time of